Understanding Anxiety-Induced Shortness of Breath

 When Is It Just Anxiety?

-Anxiety and breathlessness often go hand in hand, especially during panic attacks or intense stress.
+Anxiety and breathlessness often go hand in hand, especially during panic or intense stress.

 If your breathlessness comes on suddenly, without physical exertion, and improves with calm, it’s likely anxiety related.